SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

     (
       ("disaster$" OR "risk$")
       NEAR/3
-        ("plan" OR "plans" OR "planning" OR "strateg*" OR "program$" OR "programme$" OR "policy" OR "policies" OR "governance"
+        ("plan" OR "plans" OR "planning" OR "assess" OR "strateg*" OR "program$" OR "programme$" OR "policy" OR "policies" OR "governance"
         OR "reduc*" OR "manag*" OR "medical response$" OR "relief" )
     )